-The proposed townhouse units are all three bedroom units, which will be attractive to families, and as such, the proposal responds to Goal #2 of the OCP to "encourage and enable a diverse mix of housing types...to accommodate the lifestyles and needs of people at all stages of life."
+The proposed townhouse units are all threebedroom units and one four-bedroom unit, which will be attractive to families, and as such, the proposal responds to Goal #2 of the OCP to "encourage and enable a diverse mix of housing types...to accommodate the lifestyles and needs of people at all stages of life."
 It also addresses the intent of the housing diversity policies in Section 7.1 of the OCP by providing units suitable for families (Policy 7.1.4).

-The Lynnmour Inter-River Local Plan reference policy document designated this site as "Low Density Multi-Family Housing" up to 0.7 FSR.
-A plan goal of the Lynnmour Inter-River Local Plan reference policy document was "to support the primarily family orientation of the residential area, while ensuring any new development contributes directly to the overall improvement of the community".
+The Lynnmour Inter-River Local Plan reference policy document designates this site as "Low Density Multi-Family Housing" up to 0.7 FSR.
+A goal of the Lynnmour Inter-River Local Plan reference policy document is "to support the primarily family orientation of the residential area, while ensuring any new development contributes directly to the overall improvement of the community".

-The density of the proposal is 0.7 FSR with exclusions for parking, storage and balconies and therefore compliant with the Official Community Plan and the Lynnmour Inter-River Local Plan reference policy document.
+The density of the proposal is 0.69 FSR with exclusions for parking, storage and balconies and therefore compliant with the Official Community Plan and the Lynnmour Inter-River Local Plan reference policy document.
 The Lynnmour Inter-River design guidelines support the proposed exemptions for storage areas and garages.